Breeds and breed differences is a

 and better feet than Polypays.

-interest in Romanov sheep has run its course.
-They definately
+think my interest in Romanov sheep has run its course.
+They

-perform as advertised - they produce a lot of lambs.
-Its too much
+definitely perform as advertised - they produce a lot of lambs.

-even some quints are a labor and facility bottleneck.
-The
+triplets, quads and even some quints are a labor and facility

-end product, is too small for my commerical lamb market.
+bottleneck.
+The end product is too small for the Traditional

 The breeding of my